CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 You have already worked with back end servers using Express.
 This is just another yet another one, that we will be connecting to a database.

-In order for us to interact with the server, we are going to use [Postman](https://www.getpostman.com/), as an alternative to the browser.
-This will make things easier when we need to execute POST, PUT or DELETE requests.
-We will also be able to save the requests in order to execute them again, making things are still working when we change change the server.
+In order for us to interact with the server, we are going to use [Postman](https://www.getpostman.com/), which will accurately mimic API calls made from react.
+In the last three lessons you're going to make react do to this back end what postman is going to do today.

+We're going to use it for debugging.
+Can anybody tell me what debugging is?

 ![postman-get-1](client-postman-server.jpg)